Volume 12, Issue 4 (Autumn-In-Press 2022) PTJ 2022, 12(4): 0-0 | Back to browse issues page

 URL: http://ptj.uswr.ac.ir/article-1-537-en.html

-Purpose: One of the most significant contributors to lower extremity degeneration alterations and its effects on balance and sports performance is dynamic knee valgus faulty movement pattern.
-Different exercise interventions have been conducted to improve dynamic knee valgus.
-The extensive research and meta-objective analysis aimed to assess how exercise interventions affected people with dynamic knee valgus' lower extremity functional indicators.
+Purpose: One of the most significant contributors to lower extremity degeneration alterations and its effects on balance and sports performance is dynamic knee valgus (DKV) as a faulty movement pattern.
+Different exercise interventions have been conducted to improve DKV.
+Extensive research and meta-objective analysis were conducted to assess how exercise interventions affected people with lower extremity functional indicators of DKV.

-Methods: The electronic databases Scopus, Web of Science (WOS), PubMed, Google Scholar, and Iranian databases SID and Magiran were systematically searched from inception to September 2021.
+Methods: The electronic databases Scopus, Web of Science (WoS), PubMed, Google Scholar, and Iranian databases SID and Magiran were systematically searched from inception to September 2021.
 Only full-text articles published in English/Persian peer-reviewed journals that met this study criterion were tracked.
-Two investigators evaluated the methodological quality of research findings separately, employing the Downs and Black Checklist.
-Once significant data from eligible investigations had been gathered, the results were integrated by applying a random-effects meta-analysis approach.
+Two researchers evaluated the methodological quality of research findings separately, employing the Downs and Black Checklist.
+After collecting significant data from eligible studies, the results were integrated by applying a random-effects meta-analysis approach.

-Conclusion: Exercise interventions appear to be an effective method for enhancing dynamic balance and functional performance in individuals experiencing dynamic knee valgus; nevertheless, these results should be regarded as preliminary due to the limited number of investigations and their limitations.
+Conclusion: Exercise interventions appear to be an effective method to enhance dynamic balance and functional performance in individuals experiencing DKV; nevertheless, these results should be regarded as preliminary due to the limited number of studies and their limitations.

 Type of Study: Research | Subject: General